 I questioned her on what made her believe it was this disease and not something else.
 “Easy,” she said.
 Apparently optic neuritis is a very common symptom of MS so combined with the lesions (or areas of nerve damage), it can basically be nothing but MS. I threw out other diseases, illnesses and she briefly tackled each and explained why that is not an option.
 As James later said, it was almost better this way; her opinion didn’t “muddy the waters.”

 James asked questions concerning treatment, and she instantly began pulling up information on her computer.
 She said she commonly prescribes Copaxone for people with multiple sclerosis.
 First, Dr. Ham explained, it’s one of few MS medications that have been around for a long period of time.
-Also, the fact that Copaxone is injected via needle daily allows one’s body to know what is coming . . . which is key.
-With medications given one a week (like Avonnex), your blood levels never remain consistent . . . which is bad.
-Once a day meds — with anything — are always better for your body.
+Also, the fact that Copaxone is injected via needle three times a week allows one’s blood levels to remain more consistent . . . which is key.
+This compared to medications given once a week (like Avonnex).
+Once a day meds are always better for your body so as close to that as possible is wise.
 Plus, she added, this medicine can be taken during pregnancy.
 I found this interesting because when we met with Dr. Thurston, he was avidly against one taking MS medications — regardless what type — before, while or after pregnancy.
 “The medications are known to cause birth deformities,” was his answer when questioned why.
 Dr. Ham though said Copaxone is in Category B which means it has been tested on animals and in all of the births, there was no increased risk of deformities in the babies . . . compared to ‘normal’ births.
 Note: Yes, I said tested on animals.
 Copaxone has never been tested on pregnant women for the obvious reasons — No study would be approved if pregnant women became test subjects.
 Dr. Ham also said she’s had many woman who have MS and have given birth to perfectly health children. . . .
 Something still feels wrong though.
 Dr. Thurston avidly disagreed.
 So many other doctor’s avidly disagree.
 I bring up the pregnancy not because we’re gung-ho to start a family right now . . . but because that was one of the big differences in opinions.

 Another huge difference — I mentioned it earlier: Dr. Ham saw multiple lesions.
 Dr. Thurston said I had one — a very teeny-tiny area in my brain.
 Hearing ‘multiple’ gave me hope — as strange as that sounds.
 What I mean is ‘multiple’ allows no room for second guessing.
 ‘Multiple’ allowed me to know this is the path I’m traveling down.
 ‘Multiple’ also made me believe I have MS. And know what?
 It makes sense that I would have multiple lesions.
 The term ‘multiple’ can refer to nerve damage that is past . . . or present.
 For instance, I had optic neuritis.
 That means I had at least one optic lesion.
 Well, that area got better; my body sent cells to repair the damage.
 Then, six months later, a new lesion shows on the MRI.
 This one in my brain.
 That one too will be repaired, if it hasn’t been already.
 But others will pop up.
 They too will come and go.
 The brutal process keeps repeating . . . only noticed when the damage occurs on a major nerve — one controlling sight, one controlling arms or legs . . . the bladder, the throat . . . or the spine.
 Anyway, the fact that I had some lesions that are present and others that have since disappeared comes as no surprise because, for me, it can be seen — I was blind in one eye . . . now I’m not.
 I know firsthand the lesions come and go.